debuggingfuture/tentai/README.md

 - and strategy patterns to delgate until we observe need for dynamic swapping provider
 - https://www.pulumi.com/blog/disable-default-providers/

-## setup

-- TODO be in makefile
-- make install
-- under /apps/hub/src/ipfs-static-page
-  - pulumi plugin install resource -f ../../../../packages/pulumi-component-dcdk/provider/cmd/pulumi-resource-dcdk/bin dcdk 0.0.1

 ## organization

-- goal is to move back to dcdk-adapters
+- goal is to extra common libraries to packages/dcdk-adapters
+  - while currently there is deps hell with `pkg`

 # Turborepo Docker starter